pmarino84/create-ng-app/commands/create/templatesApp/README.md

 # {{name}}

-AngularJs application made with [nguno](https://github.com/pmarino84/create-ng-app).
+AngularJs project bootstrapped with [nguno](https://github.com/pmarino84/create-ng-app).

-## npm start
+## Available scripts

-Run development server with hot reload

-## npm run build
+In the projet directory, you can run:

+### `npm start`

+Runs the app in the development mode:<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.

+### `npm run build`

-Build for production
+Builds the app for production to the `build` folder.
+The builds is minified and filenames include hashes.<br />
+Your app is ready to deploy!

+## Lear more

+To learn AngularJs, check out the [AngularJs documentation](https://docs.angularjs.org).